xonobo/ECG_JEPA/README.md

 ### Pretrain the Model Yourself
 To pretrain the ECG-JEPA model, run one of the following commands in the terminal:

-For random masking:
+For random masking\
 python pretrain_ECG_JEPA.py --mask_type rand --mask_scale 0.6 0.7 --batch_size 128 --lr 2.5e-5 --data_dir_shao PATH_TO_SHAOXING --data_dir_code15 PATH_TO_CODE15

-For multi-block masking:
+For multi-block masking:\
 python pretrain_ECG_JEPA.py --mask_type block --mask_scale 0.175 0.225 --batch_size 64 --lr 5.5e-5 --data_dir_shao PATH_TO_SHAOXING --data_dir_code15 PATH_TO_CODE15

 - PATH_TO_SHAOXING should be the path to the directory: 'path_to_data/ecg-arrhythmia/1.0.0/WFDBRecords'.